More than once I’ve had to take a list of items and group them. For instance, maybe I have a flat list of key-value pairs in alternation, like this:

 But this is one of those cases where “idiom” is more of a synonym for “clever hack” than anything else.
 Don’t get me wrong: it works, and it is clever.
-But there’s no reasonable way that the above line could be interpreted as readably expressing the idea of grouping a list into chunks.
+What it’s not is a clear declaration of grouping a list into chunks.

 In case you’re curious and don’t already know how this works,